-Recent amendments to NEMA, effective from 2 September 2014, provide for the increased scope of liability of directors of companies and members of close corporations.
+Amendments to NEMA which have been in effect since 2 September 2014, provide for the increased scope of liability of directors of companies and members of close corporations.
 Joint and several liability can now be imposed on directors of companies and members of close corporations for any negative impact on the environment, whether advertently or inadvertently caused by the company or close corporation which they represent, including for damage, degradation or pollution.

 Although directors and officers of corporations cannot contract out of statutory environmental liability, there is nothing prohibiting their indemnification by the entities of which they are directors or members.
-They may also manage this risk by way of appropriate insurance.
+They may also manage this risk by way of appropriate insurance, but this is often hard to obtain and is expensive.

-Under NEMA it appears possible that where shareholders or lenders have a degree of control over operations or management of a company that caused environmental harm or the shareholders indirectly contributed to the harm, they may also attract liability.
+Under NEMA it is possible that where shareholders or lenders have a material degree of control over operations or management of a company that caused environmental harm or the shareholders indirectly contributed to the harm, they may also attract liability.
 A greater involvement in a polluting company's daily activities is likely to increase the liability potential of such shareholders or lenders.
 Further, where they had the power to prevent pollution from occurring and did not do so, they may be required to contribute to clean-up costs.
 To date, this issue has not, however, been considered by a South African court.